Where a medical question arises in any proceedings before the Tribunal, the Tribunal may:

 A medical panel or member may conduct such examinations of the worker that he or she considers necessary to determine the question referred to it.
 A medical panel may require a worker to answer questions, provide relevant documents or give consent for others to provide relevant documents.

 A medical panel is to make its determination as soon as practicable but no later than 28 days after the medical question has been referred to it.
-Within 7 days after making a determination a medical panel is to provide the Tribunal with its written determination and the reasoning, in writing, used to determine the medical question.
+Within 7 days after making a determination a medical panel is to provide the Tribunal, in writing, its written determination and the reasoning used to determine the medical question.